 Should it occur, US intervention in Syria is, at most, likely to follow the pattern of Kosovo and Libya.
 In neither conflict was a single Western soldier killed in combat, and both ended more successfully than the sceptics predicted.

 As the architect of Cameron’s parliamentary defeat, Miliband must know that Syria is not Iraq.
 He has again shown himself to be a narrowly calculating career politician rather than a statesman concerned with the national interest.
 He has distanced Labour from the legacy of Iraq by sabotaging a completely different intervention, thereby simultaneously appeasing his own left-wing and appealing to the conservative Little Englander constituency.

 But it will make him responsible for the resulting damage to the special relationship with the US and to Britain’s global credibility, as well as for Assad’s ongoing extermination of Syria’s people, should Washington now follow Britain and pull back.
 Tory eurosceptics may want Britain to become an inward-looking geopolitical irrelevance like Norway or Switzerland, but we are still a permanent UN Security Council member and nuclear power, signed up to R2P.

 Future historians studying Britain’s decline and retreat from global responsibility and relevance may view Miliband as a pivotal figure.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.